Get Your Employment Arbitration Case Packet — File in Pflugerville Without a Lawyer

 Over four intense hours, witnesses testified, documents were examined, and questions probed the validity of each claim.
 The panel deliberated for two days before delivering a verdict on June 8, 2023.

-Outcome: The arbitration panel ruled largely in favor of Sarah Johnson.
+Outcome: The arbitration panel ruled largely in favor of the claimant.
 They found ClearSpring liable for unpaid overtime wages amounting to $39,850, citing flawed clocking procedures supported by internal emails uncovered during the hearing.
 Additionally, they determined her termination to be retaliatory and awarded $8,915 in damages for emotional distress and lost benefits.
 ClearSpring was ordered to reinstate Sarah with back pay or provide a severance package equivalent to six months’ salary if reinstatement was not feasible.

 Her case became a quiet but powerful reminder in Pflugerville’s industrial community—stand up for your rights, document your work, and sometimes, arbitration can be the turning point in seeking justice.